avanzosc/mrp-addons/mrp_production_generate_structure/README.rst

   order, with a new button defined in the "scheduled products" tab, and also automatically generate the necessary purchase orders.
-* To automatically generate the production order of the product defined in the bill of materials, it must be defined as "buy", and "make to order".
+* To automatically generate the production order of the product defined in the bill of materials, it must be defined as "manufacture", and "make to order".
 * To automatically generate the purchase order for the product defined in the list of materials, this should be defined as "buy", and "make to order".